hyperf/hyperf/docs/en/db/model-cache.md

 ];
 ```

-## use
+## Usage

-The use of the model cache is very simple.
-You only need to implement the `Hyperf\ModelCache\CacheableInterface` interface in the corresponding Model.
-Of course, the framework has already provided the corresponding implementation, you only need to introduce the `Hyperf\ModelCache\Cacheable` Trait.
+Using model cache is very simple.
+You just need to implement the `Hyperf\ModelCache\CacheableInterface` interface in the corresponding Model.
+The framework already provides a corresponding implementation; you only need to introduce the `Hyperf\ModelCache\Cacheable` Trait.

 ```php
 <?php
 declare(strict_types=1);

 namespace App\Models;